NormXU/NormXU/README.md

 My specific areas of interest include:
 - Path planning

 PS: I recognize all these tasks as path-planning tasks.
-(2023/12)
+Check [this](https://normxu.github.io/post10/) blog for more details.

 ---